Dr. András Lapsánszky

 Vice President for Communications of the National Media and Infocommunications Authority

 Dr. András LapszánszkyDr. habil.
 András Lapsánszky PhD.
-He graduated from Eötvös Loránd University (ELTE) with a degree in Law in 2001, and in parallel and subsequently in 2003 he obtained a diploma in professional engineering from the Faculty of Chemical Engineering of the Budapest University of Technology.
+He graduated from Eötvös Loránd University (ELTE), external training course in Győr with a degree in Law in 2001, and in parallel and subsequently in 2003 he obtained a diploma in professional engineering from the Faculty of Chemical Engineering of the Budapest University of Technology.

 Since 2001, he has been teaching at the Department of Administrative and Financial Law at Széchenyi István University.
 Since 2012, he has been the head of this department.
-From 2002 to 2013, he was an acting lecturer at the Department of Administrative Law at ELTE, and from 2003 to 2008 at the Department of Information Systems at the Faculty of Informatics at ELTE.
-From 2002 to 2007 he was a research fellow at the Centre for Regional Research of the Hungarian Academy of Sciences.
-He has also lectured as a guest lecturer at the ELTE Bibó István College, the Pázmány Péter Catholic University, the University of Debrecen and the University of Pécs.
+He has lectured as a guest lecturer at LL.B, LL.M and College courses of the ELTE Faculty of Law, the University of Pécs, the Pázmány Péter Catholic University and the University of Debrecen..

 He started his legal career in 2001 at the Telecommunications Regulatory Authority, the predecessor of the National Media and Infocommunications Authority (NMHH).
 He has been the Legal Director of the NMHH since 2010 and Vice President for Communications from 2022.

-He received his PhD in 2009 and his habilitated doctor title in 2021.
+He received his PhD in 2009 and his habilitated doctor title in 2021 (all summa cum laude).

-He was actively involved in the initial development of the liberalisation of telecommunications in Hungary, and in the initial development of competition in the telecommunications market, which he combined and strengthened with his almost unique academic work.
+He was actively involved in the initial development of the liberalisation of telecommunications in Hungary, and in the initial development of competition in the telecommunications market, which he combined and strengthened with his academic and theoretical work.

 In 2013, he started to organise an academic cooperation aimed at bringing together all the administrative law faculties in Hungary to work on the various fields of public administration.

-Since the beginning of his work (from 2001), he has been developing and unifying the law enforcement and regulatory activities of the National Media and Infocommunications Authority and its predecessors, paying special attention to the legality of the work of the authority and of market regulation, and to the theoretically sound development of the legal practice of the authority.
+Since the beginning of his work (from 2001), he has been developing and unifying the law enforcement and regulatory activities of the National Media and Infocommunications Authority and its predecessors.

 Since 2014, he has been involved in the reform of the administrative procedural law.
 He was also a member of the Committee for the Codification of Administrative Litigation Procedures and of the Committee for the Codification of the General Administrative Procedures established by the Minister of Justice.